 In the event that payments on account are not made as requested, or our invoices are not paid upon presentation, we may (on the relevant matter and any other matters on which we are engaged for you):

 You have a right to object to a bill by making a complaint to the Legal Ombudsman and/or by applying to the court for an assessment of a bill under Part III of the Solicitors Act 1974.
-Contact details may be obtained by contacting the Risk and Compliance Manager at the LLP.
+Contact details may be obtained by contacting the Head of Risk, Quality and Compliance at the LLP.
 This right will also apply where our costs, about the amount of which we will inform you at the relevant time, are to be deducted from any settlement we agree on your behalf.

 If we earn a commission, the amount will be disclosed to you and we shall seek your approval to retain all such commission received by us.